-Dr. Lyle Berkowitz
+Dr. Lyle Berkowitz Independent Director

-Independent Director

 Lyle Berkowitz, MD, FACP, FHIMSS is an experienced digital health advisor and investor.
 He has over 25 years' experience as a primary care physician, an informatician, a healthcare innovator and a health tech entrepreneur.
 For over 20 years, Dr. Berkowitz helped lead IT and Innovation at Northwestern Medicine in Chicago, a top 15 healthcare system.
 In addition, he has helped start and manage multiple healthcare technology companies over the years, including serving as a top executive at MDLIVE, one of the largest telehealth companies in the world; and Chairman of the board at healthfinch, an award winning digital health company.
-As CEO of Back 9 Healthcare Consulting, he consults and speaks globally on healthcare IT and innovation, is Editor-in Chief of Telehealth & Medicine Today and author of "Innovation with Information Technologies in Healthcare".
+He is currently CEO of Back 9 Healthcare Consulting, board member of PatientBond, and Editor-in Chief of "Telehealth & Medicine Today".
 He graduated with a Biomedical Engineering degree from the University of Pennsylvania and is an Associate Professor of Clinical Medicine at the Feinberg School of Medicine at Northwestern University.

-James Fitter
+He was appointed to the Board in 2016.

-CEO & Executive Director
+James Fitter CEO & Executive Director

 James has been CEO of Oneview Healthcare since January 2013, helping transition what was then a 10 person start-up into a publicly traded Company in just over three years.
-He has over 25 years' experience in the global financial markets during which time he has lived and worked on four continents.
-James founded and managed an independent asset management Company and spent over ten years as a professional investor and an independent advisor prior to joining Oneview.
+He has over a decade's experience in the healthcare IT industry and 25 years' experience in the global financial markets during which time he has lived and worked on four continents.
+James founded and managed an independent asset management company and spent over ten years as a professional investor and an independent advisor prior to joining Oneview.
 James holds a Bachelor of Commerce from the University of New South Wales, Sydney, Australia.